Certificate Requirements and Enumeration

 Most issues during authentication occur because of session behavior changes.
 When changes occur, the Local Security Authority (LSA) does not reacquire the session context; it relies instead on the Cryptographic Service Provider to handle the session change.

-In the supported versions of Windows designated in the Applies To list at the beginning of this topic, client certificates that do not contain a UPN in the subjectAltName (SAN) field of the certificate can be enabled for sign-in, which supports a wider variety of certificates and supports multiple sign-in certificates on the same card.
+Client certificates that do not contain a UPN in the subjectAltName (SAN) field of the certificate can be enabled for sign-in, which supports a wider variety of certificates and supports multiple sign-in certificates on the same card.

 Support for multiple certificates on the same card is enabled by default.
 New certificate types must be enabled through Group Policy.

 If you enable the Allow signature keys valid for Logon credential provider policy, any certificates that are available on the smart card with a signature-only key are listed on the sign-in screen.
 This allows users to select their sign-in experience.
 If the policy is disabled or not configured, smart card signature-key-based certificates are not listed on the sign-in screen.